luisbocanegra/plasma-panel-colorizer/README.md

 </div>

 > [!IMPORTANT]
-> This widget makes temporary changes to internal parts to the panel that aren't meant to be changed externally.
+> **Project is under active development.
+Watch out for BREAKING CHANGES in the [Release notes](https://github.com/luisbocanegra/plasma-panel-colorizer/releases)**.
 >
-> If you found a bug while using Panel Colorizer please report it [here](https://github.com/luisbocanegra/plasma-panel-colorizer/issues?q=sort%3Aupdated-desc+is%3Aissue+is%3Aopen) first, only report it to KDE after we conclude is a upstream issue or you removed the widget and can still reproduce the problem.
+> - Found a bug while using Panel Colorizer?
+Please report it [here](https://github.com/luisbocanegra/plasma-panel-colorizer/issues?q=sort%3Aupdated-desc+is%3Aissue+is%3Aopen) first, only report it to KDE after we conclude is a upstream issue or you removed the widget and can still reproduce the problem.
 >
-> Make sure you're using the latest version of the widget and Plasma to avoid compatibility issues.
+> - Make sure you're using the latest version of the widget and as close as possible to the [latest Plasma](https://kde.org/search/?s=KDE+Plasma6) to avoid compatibility issues.
->
-> Project is under active development. **Watch out for BREAKING CHANGES in the [Release notes](https://github.com/luisbocanegra/plasma-panel-colorizer/releases)**.

 ## Demo